IAlstonI/IAlstonI.github.io/JS Events.md

 ## **1.ADDING TEXT:**
 There are several types of form controls that you can use to collect information from visitors to your site :
-Text input (single-line) : <input type="text" name=" " maxlength = "" size="" > When the type attribute has a value of text, it creates a singleline , name When users enterinformation into a form, the server needs to know which form control each piece of data was entered into maxlengthIts value is the number of characters they may enter.
+Text input (single-line) When the type attribute has a value of text, it creates a singleline, name When users enterinformation into a form, the server needs to know which form control each piece of data was entered into maxlengthIts value is the number of characters they may enter.